smiling baby lying on white mat

 Like most new moms, I struggled with sleep deprivation when my firstborn was an infant.
 I wanted what every parent dreams of – a full night’s sleep.

-The fact is that more than 50% of parents struggle to have a full night’s sleep until their baby’s third year.
 Fortunately, there is a way to beat the statistics.
 Evidence-based research reveals the secret to why (and how) your baby can sleep through the night within the first year.
 Sound like a dream come true?
 Then keep reading…

 what is baby self soothing?